sparkle-project/sparkle-project.github.io/documentation/upgrading/index.md

 title: Upgrading from previous versions of Sparkle
 ---

-We strongly recommend upgrading Sparkle to the [latest production release](//github.com/{{ site.github_username }}/Sparkle/releases), as there have been important fixes in reliability and [security](/documentation/security) of updates.
+We strongly recommend upgrading Sparkle to the [latest production release](//github.com/{{ site.github_username }}/Sparkle/releases) because there have been [important security and reliability improvements](/documentation/security-and-reliability).
 Very old versions of Sparkle also suffer some incompatibilities with the latest macOS versions.

 ## Upgrading to Sparkle 2.3